 This guide contains resources designed to aid you in your research in criminal justice related topics.
-Open the various tabs across the top for different aspects of criminal justice research.
+Open the various tabs to the left for different aspects of criminal justice research.

 Know what you need:

 How many pages do you need to fulfill your assignment?
-Knowing how many pages you need to write helps pinpoint just how much information you will need.
+Knowing how many pages you need to fulfil your assignment helps to determine how much information and how many sources you will need.

 How many and what kind of sources are required?
-Knowing how many and what type of sources you need helps you choose a database and limit to the sources you need whether it be scholarly journals, books, newspapers, and/or statistics.
+Has your professor stated exactly how many and what type of sources you need?
+This information will help you choose a database and also limit your search to those types of sources you need whether it be scholarly journals, books, newspapers, and/or statistics.

 Criminal justice research combines multiple disciplines in order to understand both the nature of crime and how to respond to criminal activity and violence including causes, prevention and punishment.